-Cornwall and Isles of Scilly have been allocated £184.3 million for local investment until March 2026.
-This is through the UK Shared Prosperity Fund and Rural Prosperity Fund.
-The Shared Prosperity Fund is a new approach to investment designed to empower local communities and boost economic growth.
+Cornwall and Isles of Scilly were allocated £186 million for local investment between August 2022 and March 2026.
+This was through the UK Shared Prosperity Fund and Rural Prosperity Fund.
+The Shared Prosperity Fund is different approach to investment designed to empower local communities and boost economic growth.

-Find out about the UK Shared Prosperity FundWe're using this funding to achieve Good Growth for Cornwall and the Isles of Scilly.
-We're doing this by creating opportunities for communities and businesses, and providing access to new jobs and training for residents.
+Find out about the UK Shared Prosperity FundWe're using this funding to achieve Good Growth for Cornwall by creating opportunities for communities and businesses, and providing access to new jobs and training for residents.

 Investment Priorities

-The Shared Prosperity Fund focusses on three broad investments priorities.
+The Shared Prosperity Fund focuses on three investments priorities.
 This is what it means for Cornwall and the Isles of Scilly:

 -